Cultivating Digital DNA (Data, Networks, and Applications) Enables a Thriving Real-World Evidence Ecosystem to Improve Patient Outcomes

 ● Holly Wood, PhD, Sociologist

-Copyright 2021 Green Shoots Consulting, LLC and Merck Global Health Innovation Fund, LLC, for reprints contact the corresponding author
+Copyright 2021 Green Shoots Consulting, LLC and Merck Global Health Innovation Fund, LLC, for reprints or distribution contact the corresponding author

 About Learning Health Systems.
 Content last reviewed May 2019.
 Agency for Healthcare Research and Quality, Rockville, MD. ahrq.gov/learning-health-systems/about.html